-In accordance with the Code, the subsidiaries have been fully consolidated and have a financial year end of 31 March 2023.
+In accordance with the Code, the subsidiaries have been fully consolidated and have a financial year end of 31 March 2024.
 This means that the financial statements of the subsidiary are consolidated by adding like items of assets, liabilities, reserves, income and expenses together line by line to those of the Council's financial statements.
 All intra-group balances and transactions are eliminated upon consolidation.

-The joint venture has a financial year end of 31 March 2023 and has been consolidated using the equity method as required by the Code.
+The joint venture has a financial year end of 31 March 2024 and has been consolidated using the equity method as required by the Code.
 This approach involves consolidating the Council's share of the net surplus or deficit for the year, as well as a share of the net assets of the entity.
 These results are shown as a separate line within the Group Comprehensive Income and Expenditure Statement and Group Balance Sheet.
 The Council's share of the results is deemed equal to the Council's share of the voting rights in the Health & Social Care Partnership (50%).

-The three associates have also been consolidated at their financial year ends of 31 March 2023 using the equity method as above, which complies with the Code.
-The Council's share of the results is deemed equal to the share of the funding that the Council contributed to each entity.
-In 2022/23 that share was as follows:
+The associate has also been consolidated at its financial year end of 31 March 2024 using the equity method as above, which complies with the Code.
+The Council's share of the results is deemed equal to the share of the funding that the Council contributed to the entity.
+In 2023/24 that share was as follows: